wired-maya/cinema_skylight_engine/design_notes.md

 - Force multi-line text blocks would be written surrounded with "" (This would override word wrapping on >1 height text widgets)
 - You can do multiple things are once by wrapping them in curly braces
 - Has header with window size and other information
+- There must be support for constant declaration (which will be find and replaced during parsing) so you can repeat themes less, etc

 ## Visual Editor